 Home/ Fun Catering Carts/ Hot Chestnuts Cart

-This is one of those treats that everyone remembers from their childhood, hot chestnuts roasting over the fire, the smell is supreme, and the taste heavenly, team them up with our mulled wine service and you have the perfect winter time welcome for weddings and parties, this is one of our most popular lines in the run up to Christmas and the New Year..
+This is one of those treats that everyone remembers from their childhood.
+Hot chestnuts roasting over the fire.
+The smell is supreme, and the taste heavenly.
+Team them up with our mulled wine service and you have the perfect winter time welcome for weddings and parties.
+This is one of our most popular lines in the run up to Christmas and the New Year.

 We offer a number of traditional style carts that are perfect for chestnuts or for corporate events such as exhibitions we can design and build a cart to your specifications.

-Chestnuts, (not to be confused with conkers which are poisonous) are one of the most versatile of natures gifts, they can be made into bread, beer, or eaten as they are, indeed in some remote parts of Europe it is said that a village can never starve if it has a crop of chestnuts.
+Chestnuts, (not to be confused with conkers which are poisonous) are one of the most versatile of natures gifts.
+They can be made into bread, beer, or eaten as they are.
+Indeed in some remote parts of Europe it is said that a village can never starve if it has a crop of chestnuts.

 We also offer a range of other carts suitable for chestnuts and mulled wine;

-“j'aime ces châtaignes”
+“j'aime ces châtaignes.”

-French Guest At Wedding
+French Guest At Wedding.

-This site is Copyright © 2006 - 2018 Emmerson E. Moody & Jason A.R.
-Moody
+This entire site is Copyright © 2006 - 2018 Of Emmerson E. Moody & Jason A.R.
+Moody.